RandomProjects-db/Developer-Onboarding-Accelerator/README.md

    - *"You are a test engineer.
 Generate unit tests for the main functions..."*
 4. Captures Bob's output and writes it directly to files

-Bob's ability to understand code context, infer intent, and write in natural language is what makes the output genuinely useful — not just a file listing or a summary, but real documentation a developer can act on.
+Bob's ability to understand code context, infer intent, and write in natural language is what makes the output genuinely useful — not just a file listing or a summary, but real documentation a developer can act on immediately.

-**Fallback chain:** If Bob times out or is unavailable (e.g., in cloud deployment), the tool automatically falls back to a Groq LLM chain: `llama-3.3-70b-versatile` → `llama-4-scout-17b-16e-instruct` → `llama-3.1-8b-instant` → `allam-2-7b`.
-This makes the tool resilient and deployable anywhere.
+**Fallback chain:** If Bob times out or is unavailable (e.g., in cloud deployment), the tool automatically falls back to a Groq LLM chain:
+`llama-3.3-70b-versatile` → `meta-llama/llama-4-scout-17b-16e-instruct` → `llama-3.1-8b-instant` → `allam-2-7b`.

 ---